Davlis/movie-db-rest-api/README.md

 # Stack

-`Server:` `Express.js` - I chose Express because of its flexibility and minimalism.
+`Server:` `Express.js` - flexibility and minimalism.

 `Database:` `MongoDB` - I chose MongoDB (NoSQL) solution over SQL because I could host database on [mlab](http://mlab.com) with one click, also because I didn't need here any transactions and I don't have here many relations.

-`ODM:` `Mongoose` - I chose Mongoose because of its data validation, plugins and data abstraction.
+`ODM:` `Mongoose` - data validation, plugins and data abstraction.

-`Test:` `Jest` - I chose Jest because I wanted to try something new.
+`Test:` `Jest` - I wanted to try something new, because I always used mocha

-`Documentation:` `Swagger UI` - I chose Swagger because I admire it for design, and possibility of automation.
+`Documentation:` `Swagger UI` - I admire it for design, and possibility of automation.

 # Live version
 API is hosted on [Heroku](https://movie-db-rest-api.herokuapp.com/docs/), so you can play with it without installing.